-Oregon Grape Mahonia Nervosa
+Oregon Grape Mahonia nervosa

-Good for jelly combined with salal berries.
+Fruit used for jelly combined with salal berries.
 Cold tea good bitter tonic.

 Flower buds, blossoms and berries all edible.